Compost Toilet FAQ

 Compost toilets are low maintenance, but like any toilet, they do need a little care.
 Keep an eye on sawdust levels and top up regularly.
 Check the container every so often and empty it when it’s getting full.

 Wipe down surfaces as you would with any bathroom, and if your toilet is outside, make sure the ventilation and airflow remain clear — this helps everything dry and compost efficiently.
+No chemicals, no callouts, no moving parts to go wrong.

 What are the environmental benefits of using a composting toilet?